 We use the Google Fonts web service to ensure that text is displayed consistently.
 Google Fonts is operated by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.

 Your browser saves the required fonts in your browser cache.
-Your browser must connect to the Google Web Fonts servers for this purpose.
+The font files are loaded directly from this web server.